Reconstructing Tornadoes in 3D with Gaussian Splatting: Background

 \subsection{Novel View Synthesis}

-Novel view synthesis (NVS) is a long-standing task in computer vision which has recently been enhanced by advances in machine learning.
+Novel view synthesis (NVS) is a long-standing task in computer vision that has recently been enhanced by advances in machine learning.
 The goal of NVS is to create unseen perspectives consistent with the 3D structure of an object of interest.
-Most often, this requires collecting multiple images of a static scene, then creating a digital reconstruction of the target for producing novel views.
+Most often, this goal requires collecting multiple images of a static scene, then creating a digital reconstruction of the target to produce novel views.
 Neural radiance fields (NeRFs) \cite{mildenhall2020nerfrepresentingscenesneural} first introduced the idea of rendering such views using simulated light fields.
 Using a technique dubbed `Ray Marching,' object volume and color density can be represented using estimated light propagation to a desired (possibly unseen) camera position.
-While this technique can create visually compelling results, generating models can be time consuming and computationally expensive, often requiring dense input images.
-This motivates the application of 3D Gaussian Splatting (3DGS), proposed in \cite{kerbl3Dgaussians}.
+While this technique can create visually compelling results, generating models can be time-consuming and computationally expensive, often requiring dense input images.
+This limitation motivates the application of 3D Gaussian Splatting (3DGS), proposed in \cite{kerbl3Dgaussians}.
 Opposed to estimating light fields, 3DGS estimates 3D structure directly using point clouds.
-During training 3DGS optimizes for the density, shape, opacity, and color of deformable ellipsoids (known as Gaussians) for accurate scene reconstruction.
-This drastically reduces training time for comparably high reconstruction quality.
+During training, 3DGS optimizes for the density, shape, opacity, and color of deformable ellipsoids (known as Gaussians) for accurate scene reconstruction.
+This capability drastically reduces training time for comparably high reconstruction quality.
 We will deploy this technique to reconstruct a tornado.